huggingface/optimum-intel/examples/openvino/audio-classification/README.md

     --evaluation_strategy epoch \
     --save_strategy epoch \
     --load_best_model_at_end False \
-    --metric_for_best_model accuracy \
-    --save_total_limit 5 \
+    --save_total_limit 3 \
     --seed 42
 ```

 This script should take about 3hrs on a single V100 GPU and produce a 80% quantized wav2vec2 with ~80% structured sparsity in its linear layers.
 The model accuracy should converge to about 97.5%.
 Its IR gives an additional ~50% throughput over quantize-only IR on AWS EC2 instance (c6i.32xlarge).